ncatlab/nlab-content/pages/1279.md

     }
     \,;
   $$
-in the absence of the exchange rule, these must be stated in greater generality (with the new proposition $\chi$ allowed to place anywhere in the antecedent or succedent).
+in the absence of the exchange rule, these must be stated in greater generality (with the new proposition $\chi$ allowed to be placed anywhere in the antecedent or succedent).

 The __[[contraction rules]] are
   $$